oakestra/documentation/oakestra/get-started.md

 ### MDNC (M Devices, N Clusters)

 This represents the most versatile deployment.
-You have the possibility to split your resoruces in multiple clusters, within different locations and with different resources.
-In this deployment we need to deploy the Root and the Cluster orchestrator on different nodes.
-Each indipended clsuter orchestrator represent a different cluster of resoruces.
-The worker nodes attached to each cluster are aggregated and seen as a unique big resoruce from the point of view fo the Root.
-This deployment isolates the resources from  the root perspective and delegates the resposibility to the cluester orchestrator.
+You can split your resources into multiple clusters within different locations and with different resources.
+In this deployment, we need to deploy the Root and the Cluster orchestrator on different nodes.
+Each independent clsuter orchestrator represents a cluster of resources.
+The worker nodes attached to each cluster are aggregated and seen as a unique big resource from the point of view of the Root.
+This deployment isolates the resources from the root perspective and delegates the responsibility to the cluster orchestrator.
 ![](res/2ClusterExample.png)

-**1)** In this first step we need to deploy the RootOrchestrator component on a Node.
-To do this, on the desired node you need to clone the repository, move to the root orchestrator folder and execute the startup command.
+**1)** In this first step, we need to deploy the RootOrchestrator component on a Node.
+To do this, you need to clone the repository on the desired node, move to the root orchestrator folder, and execute the startup command.

 ```
 $ git clone https://github.com/edgeIO/edgeio.git && cd edgeio